-The Ockeghem theme to this recording includes a variety of interesting material, although it's generally well-known (and the Lupus piece is the weakest item).
+The Ockeghem theme to this recording produces a variety of interesting material, although it's generally well-known (and the lesser known Lupus piece is the weakest item).
 This program is really here for the Obrecht mass, one of his more interesting settings, and seemingly at least in some sense an hommage to Ockeghem.
 (Opinions differ on the exact timing of its composition.)

 This is also something of the passing of an era, as I've now had occasion to remove an A:N:S Chorus item from this section.
 It shocked me how fast times went; their first Obrecht album was recorded in 1998!
 It's only natural that performers would have more fluency more than a decade later.
 Interpretations of this repertory continue to evolve, as it progressively lives once again.